diarcastro/generator-joomla3/README.md

 Using this generator, you can make quickly a [joomla](http://joomla.org) component(module, plugin, custom field comming soon) skeleton using MVC design pattern and coding standards.
 These include:

+* Generate Components, Modules and Plugins to install without errors and save you time
+* Access Control List(ACL)
 * Gererate a Internationalization language files
 * CamelCase variable notation and files names
 * Proper MVC architecture
 * PHPDocumentor stubs for every method, as well as page-level doc blocks
 * Uses ``'`` over ``"``, because that's what the official Joomla library uses
 * All configuration files
+* Gulp files and and some suggested dependencies
+* Composer config file in components
+* Sass and some mixin to use
+* Bower file

 ## Install first
 First install yeoman: